awsdocs/amazon-dynamodb-developer-guide/doc_source/API_DeleteItem_v20111205.md

 ```
 // This header is abbreviated.
-// For a sample of a complete header, see .
+// For a sample of a complete header, see DynamoDB Low\-Level API.
 POST / HTTP/1.1
 x-amz-target: DynamoDB_20111205.DeleteItem
 content-type: application/x-amz-json-1.0